A wriggle down the 'Rigole';-)

 If you arrive on a Saturday then you'll now catch the Sunday market at Bon Repos where you can stock up on a lovely picnic, but even if not there's lots to see and you can spend the day exploring the area nd generally finding your feet after your travels to et to us.

-Today you get onto the V6 cyclepath which follows the bed of the old narrow-gauge railway taking you above the Lac de Guerledan and then to Mur de Bretagne (good stop for lunch).
+Today you get onto the V6 cyclepath which follows the canal, then the bed of the old narrow-gauge railway taking you above the Lac de Guerledan and then to Mur de Bretagne (good stop for lunch).
 Then it's back on the path all the way to a farm just outside St Caradec where most of what you eat has been produced by the farm.

 Day 4 – To Rohan via the Rigole – 25 amazing km